We want to build a more vibrant democracy, with people at the heart of decision-making.

 We need to make important choices as a society.
-But democracy isn’t working as it should.
+But democracy often doesn't work as it should.
 Decision-makers are struggling to get things done.
 People are frustrated the system isn’t working for them.
 Everyone is feeling divided, distrustful and powerless.

 But things can be different.
 We're on a mission to put people at the heart of decision-making.